ypan887/inventory_api/readme.md

 You should see a response with welcome messages

 ## Features
-You can use this api to keep a record on your product inventory, which includes all the information on products and its categories, custermers and their orders, shipments of products, and supplies of products.
+You can use this api to keep track of your product inventory, which includes all the information on products and its categories, customers and their orders, shipments of products, and supplies of products.

 ## Examples

-If you choose to seed the database, you can start explore the api

-#### view all products or the products under specific category
+#### view all products or the products under each category
 ```
 curl localhost:3000/categories
 curl localhost:3000/categories/1/products

+# The resources are shallow nested.
+So to get, update or destroy a particular product, you don't need to know the category it belongs to.

+curl localhost:3000/products/1
 ```

 #### view list of customers, or order history of each customer